-Sarah Wallin Huff is our featured composer in 2021, providing us with an opportunity to present the World Premiere of her new string quartet, “Wabi-Sabi.”
-She will meet with three of our quartets, providing a Master Class for each, to help them prepare Wabi-Sabi for performance.
+Sarah Wallin Huff was our featured composer in 2021, providing us with an opportunity to present the World Premiere of her new string quartet, “Wabi-Sabi.”
+She met with three of our quartets, providing a Master Class for each, to help them prepare Wabi-Sabi for performance.

 Sarah Wallin Huff is a music lecturer at California Polytechnic University of Pomona, teaching “History of Technology in Music”, for which she published an original textbook with Great River Learning in 2019.
 She received her M.A. in Music Composition at Claremont Graduate University in 2008, and she was the professor of Composition and Advanced Theory (as well as conductor of the Chamber Ensemble) at The Master’s University in Santa Clarita from 2012 to 2016.